Neuticles: History

 The typical pair costs about $310.
 The company has produced customized prosthetic testicles, such as a $2800 watermelon-sized set for an elephant.
-Miller said he sold more than 500,000 sets of Neuticles in his first 20 years of business.
+Miller has said that he sold more than 500,000 sets of Neuticles in his first 20 years of business.

 The company states that humans cannot legally get Neuticle implants.
 While the materials in them are approved by the FDA, a second approval is required for similar implants in any specific areas of the human body.
 In 2018 it was reported that Miller has no plans for Neuticles for humans due to the cost and the time needed for FDA approval.

 Ethical concerns

 In the UK, the regulatory body for veterinarians, the Royal College of Veterinary Surgeons, states that the use of any form of cosmetic surgery is unethical.

 The Veterinary Council of New Zealand says "the insertion of neuticles (prosthetic testicles) cannot be justified.
 This procedure has no benefit to the animal and can be used to conceal genetic defects."

-Neuticles. however, are accepted in all other countries Worldwide.
+Neuticles, however, are accepted in all other countries Worldwide.